When designing an input Form, a common issue you may come across is that the cells intended to be input-enabled are not.

 If you want a cell to be inputtable, ensure that the dimension is targeting a member on the lowest level of the Hierarchy, with a MemberId greater than 0.

 Whether the user has the Write permission to the Model /Dimension or not.

-If Is Writeable is false and Is Locked is true, the Read-Only setting may be configured for the form in the Dashboard editor.
+If Is Writeable is false and Is Locked is true, the Read-Only setting may be configured for the Form in the Dashboard Editor.
 See the Is Locked section below for more details.

-Whether the Input property of all the dimension members that define the cell have been set to True.
+Whether the Input property of all the Dimension Members that define the cell have been set to True.

 Whether the plan is locked or not.

 And the Read-Only option in the Dashboard Form settings.
-Navigate to the Dashboard Editor in the Modeler, open the settings for the form, and un-check Read-Only:

 You can also check the Cell Details to see why a cell is not annotate-enabled.
 Similar to the input settings, only when the values for Is Lowest, Is Writeable, Is Annotate, and Is Locked are True, True, True, and False, respectively, will a cell be annotatable.